Does your heart sink when you hear the two heavy words student portfolio?

 - set goals and targets.

-It could not be easier to include some student reflection with our What have I Learnt In… Reflection Worksheets.
-Students use these worksheets to reflect on what they learnt in English, Mathematics, Science, Health, Geography and History.
+It could not be easier to include some student reflection with our What have I learned In… Reflection Worksheets.
+Students use these worksheets to reflect on what they learned in English, Mathematics, Science, Health, Geography and History.

 What to Include in a Student Portfolio

 Your school may have a list of things to include in a student portfolio.
-Or, it may be entirely down to you to decide on what you want to showcase.
+Or, it may be entirely up to you to decide on what you want to showcase.

-The important thing to remember is that a student portfolio is a purposeful collection of work samples that celebrate a individuals successes, strengths and areas for improvement.
+The important thing to remember is that a student portfolio is a purposeful collection of work samples that celebrate an individual’s successes, strengths, and areas for improvement.
 Here’s my hit list of things to include in student portfolio:

-- samples of work from key learning areas – keep it simple
+- samples of work from each subject area – keep it simple

 - writing samples including plans and draft copies